A nonconforming primal hybrid finite element method for the two-dimensional vector Laplacian: Introduction

 \citet*{BrCuLiSu2008} developed a $ P _1 $-\emph{nonconforming} primal interior-penalty method that bypasses these difficulties.
 Let $ \mathcal{T} _h $ be a conforming triangulation of $\Omega$, and let $ \mathcal{E} _h $ denote the set of edges, partitioned into interior edges $ \mathcal{E} _h ^\circ $ and boundary edges $ \mathcal{E} _h ^\partial $.
 Denote the broken $ L ^2 $ inner products $ ( \cdot , \cdot ) _{ \mathcal{T} _h } \coloneqq \sum _{ K \in \mathcal{T} _h } ( \cdot , \cdot ) _K $, $ \langle \cdot , \cdot \rangle _{ \mathcal{E} _h ^\circ } \coloneqq \sum _{ e \in \mathcal{E} _h ^\circ } \langle \cdot , \cdot \rangle _e $, and $ \langle \cdot , \cdot \rangle _{ \mathcal{E} _h ^\partial } \coloneqq \sum _{ e \in \mathcal{E} _h ^\partial } \langle \cdot , \cdot \rangle _e $.
 The method of \citep{BrCuLiSu2008} is based on the variational problem

 where $ \gamma \rvert _e \coloneqq \gamma _e > 0 $ is a penalty parameter on each $ e \in \mathcal{E} _h $, to be detailed further in \cref{s:method}, and $ \llbracket \cdot \rrbracket $ is the jump in both tangential and normal components across an interior edge.
 (See also \citet*{BrLiSu2007,BrLiSu2008,BrLiSu2009a,BrLiSu2009b} for related work on curl-curl source problems and eigenproblems arising in Maxwell's equations.)
-In \citep{BrCuLiSu2008}, $ u _h $ and $ v _h $ are linear vector fields continuous at the midpoint of each $ e \in \mathcal{E} _h ^\circ $ (i.e., both components live in the $ P _1 $-nonconforming space of \citet{CrRa1973}) whose tangential components vanish at the midpoint of each $ e \in \mathcal{E} _h ^\partial $. \citet{BrSu2009} later developed a quadratic nonconforming element for this problem and conjectured that it could be generalized to higher degree; this conjecture was subsequently proved by \citet{Mirebeau2012}.
+In \citep{BrCuLiSu2008}, $ u _h $ and $ v _h $ are linear vector fields continuous at the midpoint of each $ e \in \mathcal{E} _h ^\circ $ (i.e., both components live in the $ P _1 $-nonconforming space of \citet{CrRa1973}) whose tangential components vanish at the midpoint of each $ e \in \mathcal{E} _h ^\partial $. \citet{BrSu2009} later developed a quadratic nonconforming element for this problem and conjectured that it could be generalized to higher degree, as well as to dimension three.
+The two-dimensional conjecture was subsequently proved by \citet{Mirebeau2012}, who also gave a counterexample to the three-dimensional case.
 However, for $ k > 1 $, the order-$k$ elements are not simply $ P _k $ vector fields: they are enriched by additional vector fields up to degree $ 2 k -1 $ that are gradients of harmonic polynomials.

 In this paper, we present a three-field primal hybridization of \eqref{e:brenner} in the following form: Find $ ( u _h , p _h , \hat{u} _h ) \in V _h \times Q _h \times \hat{V} _h $ such that, for all $ ( v _h , q _h , \hat{v} _h ) \in V _h \times Q _h \times \hat{V} _h $,